NLCLC-CM/av-manual/src/sunday.md

 Be cautious when touching the cameras in the winter because static electricity may reset the cameras.
 Always discharge yourself on a nearby metal object.

+## The third frontal camera

+The eagle-eyed viewer may notice that there are 3 HDMI cables running into the video mixer, but there are only 2 cameras at the back.
+There is a camera on top of the wooden piano in the front.
+You can control the angle the camera is pointing with the 3rd remote (the remote with all the batteries on display).
+You can also control the magnification of the camera.
+The remote can control the camera in ideal conditions:

+- The camera's IR sensors are facing towards you
+- There is clear line-of-sight between the remote's IR emitter and the camera's IR sensors

 # Zoom

+On the off chance that you also have to control the Zoom meeting.
+The laptop that we will be using is the one that is currently stored in the Sunday School cabinet beside the printer (Cathay Pacific lanyard).
+It is in the third drawer counting from the top.

+1. Laptop
+2. Power cable
+3. USB to ethernet dongle

+The PIN is the same PIN for Cantonese ministry login.

 - When users enter the room, be sure to greet them as an usher would

+> Existing issue: if the laptop enters a Zoom meeting when the desktop computer livestreams, and when the
+> laptop and desktop computers are both on the same switch (i.e. the laptop via the USB to ethernet dongle),
+> there's a high chance that the livestream on YouTube's side fails.
+In such cases, use WiFi for laptop
+> connectivity.

+In general, use WiFi to connect the laptop to the internet.

 # Troubleshooting